jonathan-doenz/hhhml/datastory.md

 We see that the distribution for the treatment and control groups are indeed relatively different for these features.
 It is remarkable that our classifiers are able to take advantage of these differences to such an extent as to perfectly predict the treatment/control labels on a held-out test set.

-## Comparison of our feature importances with their _intention-to-treatment_ coefficients
+## Comparison of our feature importances with their _intention-to-treat_ coefficients

 We now compare the feature importances of the outcome variables obtained in the present task, with the coefficients of the _intention-to-treat_ variable that the authors obtain in their regression analyses.

 We expect that our feature importances should loosely agree with their coefficients, meaning that the extent to which the _intention-to-treat_ variable is linearly related to a variable is proportional to the importance of this variable to predict the _intention-to-treat_ variable.

 We will use the feature importances from the logistic regression because they range over positive as well as negative values, contrarily to the feature importance scores from random forest and XGBoost classifiers.

-**Table caption:**

-Features rankings.
-The left-most column shows the features ranked by their paper's coefficients.
-The second column shows the value of the coefficient.
-The two right-most columns show the features ranked by their feature importance scores that we computed above, and the value of the scores.

 {% include figures/coef_and_importance_comparison_barplot.html %}